 Use LED holiday lights

-LED holiday lights can save 90 percent or more energy when
+LED holiday lights can save 80-90 percent more energy when

 compared to incandescent lights.
 They’re made in the